Learning Disability Today

 Appropriate housing can have a huge impact on safety and overall quality of life for people with a learning disability, but too often, they have no choice over where they live.
 A lack of appropriate housing in the community leaves people with learning disabilities at risk of being locked away in hospitals even when there is no medical need.
 This issue will explore the housing options for people with learning disabilities, as well as offering practical guidance on care and support planning, and how to challenge social care decisions.

-September: Employment
+September: Healthcare

 The proportion of adults with a learning disability in paid employment has decreased over time, and now stands at just 5%.
 This is despite 86% of people with a learning disability wanting a paid job.
 This issue focuses on the barriers to employment, interventions and policies which could boost the employment rate, and expert advice on how people with a learning disability can boost their chances of getting a job.